 neg.ex son to director of the treasury neg exist\nmlz director

-‘There is no son for the director of the treasury, there exist [no heir] for the director.’
+‘There is no son for the director of the treasury, there exists [no heir] for the director.’
 (Wisdom of Ani 20, 5-7, O. Gardiner 357)

-Thus, it remains possible that the second stage A is poorly attested in the preserved documentation was indeed an actual step in the historical development but remains obscured by the gap in written data between Classical Egyptian and Late Egyptian, as explained in ection 2.1.
+Thus, it remains possible that the second stage A, which is poorly attested in the preserved documentation, was indeed an actual step in the historical development but remains obscured by the gap in written data between Classical Egyptian and Late Egyptian, as explained in Section 2.1.

-4 What motivates type changes within the NEC
+4 What motivates type changes within the NEC?

-Croft (1991) proposes distinct characterizations for the change from one type to another according to the transitional phase considered schematically summarized as follows
+Croft (1991) proposes distinct characterizations for the change from one type to another, according to the transitional phase considered.
+This is schematically summarized as follows:

-(i) from type A to type B fusion
+(i) from type A to type B: fusion

-(ii) from type B to type C emphasis
+(ii) from type B to type C: emphasis

-(iii) from type C to type A syntactic analogy
+(iii) from type C to type A: syntactic analogy

-Thus, each kind of transition would appear to be motivated by a phenomenon belonging to a distinct domain pragmatics, syntax and morphology.
-The process of phonological fusion as it is analyed in Croft (1991) appears rather less problematic than the precise role of emphasis and analogy in other transitional phases postulated in the ideal model of the cycle.
-It only raises question as to the chronological relationship between the morphological process according to which the former Standard Negation fuses with the existential verb and the ‘spread’ of the dedicated existential copula to other verbal and predications, as seen in ection 2.
+Thus, each kind of transition would appear to be motivated by a phenomenon belonging to a distinct domain: pragmatics, syntax and morphology.
+The process of phonological fusion as it is analysed in Croft (1991) appears rather less problematic than the precise role of emphasis and analogy in other transitional phases postulated in the ideal model of the cycle.
+It only raises a question as to the chronological relationship between the morphological process, according to which the former Standard Negation fuses with the existential verb and the ‘spread’ of the dedicated existential copula to other verbal and non-verbal predications, as seen in Section 2.
 In the next sections, I shall try to reconsider the qualification of changes (i) and (ii) in light of the Ancient Egyptian data.

 4.1 Re-assessing the role of syntactic analogy

-Syntactic analogy is supposed to characterize transitions from type C to type A. In the history of Earlier Egyptian, this process seems to happen three times
+Syntactic analogy is supposed to characterize transitions from type C to type A. In the history of Earlier Egyptian, this process seems to happen three times:

 (Phase 1) From ni to ni wnt